Tekateka/Credit-Risk-Analysis/README.md

 ## Summary

-Below is the summary of the top six models which scored the highest balanced accuracy scores:-
+Below is the summary of the top three models which scored the highest balanced accuracy scores:-
 - Easy Ensemble Classifier 93%.
 - Random Forest 68%.
 - SMOTE 66%.